gvwilson/thirdbit/src/fiction/cloudherd/index.md

 He flicked an ear.
 "I'm sure the boy would enjoy it."

-Ten minutes later Noxy was up in the Quick Tower on her make-believe cloud, her thimbleberries at her feet and her mother's pointed comment that people who didn't do their chores didn't get to ride clouds still stinging in her ears.
+Ten minutes later Noxy was back up on her make-believe cloud, her thimbleberries at her feet and her mother's pointed comment that people who didn't do their chores didn't get to ride clouds still stinging in her ears.
-*It's just not fair,* she thought angrily.
+*It's not fair,* she thought angrily.

-She tossed the berries she had picked up back into the bucket and clambered up to look over the parapet.
+She tossed the berries she had picked up back into the bucket and stood up to look over the parapet.
 Pillow was just leaving the cloud pen with Grappa Gas and Thokmay on her back.
 Noxy could almost hear Grappa Gas saying,
-"There's nothing in the world as comfortable as an old cloud," just like he always did when he took *her* for a ride.
+"There's nothing in the world as comfortable as an old cloud," just like he always did when he took her for a ride.

 *He'll let Pillow rain on the fishpond first,* she thought.
 *That way, she won't be fidgety.*